 While you’re waiting for the Sustainable Skoolie to be finished, you can head over to their website and if you submit your New Year’s Eco-Resolution, they will send you motivational emails to help keep you on track!

-They call me "NewsHound III," because I'm a smart Cookie, sniffing out stories all over the Boulder area.
+They call me "NewsHound IV," because I'm a clever Finnegan, sniffing out stories all over the Boulder area.
 I love Jewish holidays because the food is GREAT, especially the brisket.
 Well all the food.
-I was adopted from the Humane Society of Boulder Valley and have many friends there also looking for homes.
+I was a rescue pup and glad to be on the scent!